 If you decide to do it yourself, the best thing you can do is start one-by-one.
 If your dog happens to have a reaction to something you’ve given, you’ll want to be sure you can pinpoint the culprit in order to keep your dog safe.
 By going one by one, you’ll know exactly what’s working, and carry on with this particular product.

 1. Nutramax Dasuquin with MSM

-Bestseller on e-commerce websites, Dasuquin by Nutramax is a powerful supplements for dogs suffering from joints issues and pains.
-This formula with added MSM makes this bestselling supplement a lot more effective, therefore ideal for larger dog breeds.
+Bestseller on e-commerce websites, Dasuquin by Nutramax is a powerful supplement for dogs suffering from joints issues and pains.
+This formula with added MSM make this bestselling supplement a lot more effective, therefore ideal for larger dog breeds.

 Each tablet contains at least 900mg of glucosamine, 800mg of methylsulfonylmethane, and 350mg of chondroitin.
 All three together have a unified action that was designed after years of research and clinical use.